stojg/recommend/README.md

 ## Strategies

-There currently three (four, depending how you are counting) strategies and which one to pick depends on how the data is organised.
+There are currently three (four, depending how you are counting) strategies and which one to pick depends on how the data is organized and populated.

 ### Minkowski

-If the data is dense (almost all attributes have a non zero value) and the magnitude (rating) of the attributes values are important, this is a good similarity comparisator.
+If the data is dense (almost all objectID have a non zero rating) and the magnitude (rating) of the attributes values are important, this is a good strategy.

-It can be have a defined dimenstion from 1 and up.
-The bigger the dimenstion is, the bigger the difference between the "score" will be.
+It can be have a defined "dimension" from 1 and up.
+The bigger the dimension is, the bigger the difference between the "score" will be.

 ### Manhattan